What question were you trying to answer? Could be:

 - Where did this malicious software come from?

 What access do you have?
-Could be:
+Could it be:

 - A single machine, and I have local access